libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

-• 8/27 Removed Username from collection name and switched to useing Metadata.
+• 8/27 Removed Username from collection name and switched to using Metadata.

 • 8/27 Fixed Bug where embedding size wasn't being set when creating new collections.